This article covers 10 essential tips for CNC machining design.

-1. Avoid designing excessively thin walls
+1. Avoid excessively thin walls

 2. Avoid designing features that cannot be CNC machined

-3. Avoid excessive use of tolerances
+3. Avoid excessive use of tight tolerances

-4. Avoid designing unnecessary aesthetic features
+4. Avoid unnecessary aesthetic features

 5. Design cavities with accurate depth-to-width ratios

-6. Add radii when designing internal edges
+6. Add a radius when designing internal vertical edges

 7. Limit thread length

-8. Avoid designing too small features
+8. Avoid extremely small features

 9. Design holes with standard sizes